 For awhile now the last store-bought holdout has been our granola.
-Then I received this email from DFA reader Teresa White:
+Then I received this email from reader Teresa W:

 “I found your site while searching for homemade detergent (which is great), and I notice you and your wife eat the same breakfast my husband & I eat every morning, (we are addicted).
 I thought you might want my recipe for homemade granola (healthy w/ no oil) Yummy, and cheaper than store-bought.
 We make our yogurt as well – it’s also much cheaper than store purchased.
 Let me know, God Bless your Ministry.” ~ Teresa

 I was like… “Uhhhh yeah!
 Bring it on Teresa.”
 She did… and the results have been awesome!

 Cost = approximately $1.50/batch (at time of writing)

 - 3 cups whole rolled oats (buy organic rolled oats here)